 - Sores, bruises, or track marks on the skin

 Drugs and alcohol can cause a person to go through erratic mood swings.
-A friend who misuses amphetamines may be tired and lethargic one minute, and then speaking fast, with lots of energy the next.
-Or a co-worker who abuses opioids may be sweaty and agitated with flu-like symptoms in the morning and then calm, euphoric and relaxed that afternoon.
+A friend who misuses amphetamines is tired and lethargic one minute, and then speaking fast, with lots of energy the next.
+A co-worker who abuses opioids may be sweaty and agitated with flu-like symptoms in the morning and then calm, euphoric, and relaxed that afternoon.

 Addiction and Treatment